-begins in the development stage with designers who have a good understanding of formwork logic.
+Economy of concrete structures begins in the design development stage with designers who have a good understanding of formwork logic.
 Often, two or more structural alternatives will meet the design objective equally well.
 However, one alternative may be significantly less expensive to build.
 Constructability, that is, making structural frames faster, simpler, and less costly to build, must begin in the earliest phase of the design effort.
-Economy in formwork begins with the design of a and continues through the selection of form materials, erection, stripping, care of forms between reuses, and reuse of forms, if any.
+Economy in formwork begins with the design of a structure and continues through the selection of form materials, erection, stripping, care of forms between reuses, and reuse of forms, if any.
 When a building is designed, consideration should be given to each of the following methods of reducing the cost of formwork:

 1. Prepare the structural and architectural designs simultaneously.